rctay/knowfox/Install-locally-on-a-Mac-with-Valet.md

 Save and exit.
 Next you need to create an application key with `php artisan key:generate`.
 You are now ready to create a database with `echo "create database knowfox" | mysql -uroot -proot` and `php artisan migrate`.

+Two more steps are needed to build and install the frontend stuff and fonts:

+* `npm install`
+* `npm run production`

 With that, you can open Knowfox in your browser at `http://knowfox.app`.
 This is what it looks like:

 ![home](https://raw.githubusercontent.com/oschettler/knowfox/doc/home.png)